-Excellis Europe, also trading as 3C Excellis Europe, a subsidiary of Excellis Health Solutions (“We”) are committed to protecting and respecting your privacy.
+Excellis Europe, formerly trading as 3C Excellis Europe, a subsidiary of Excellis Health Solutions (“We”) are committed to protecting and respecting your privacy.

 For the purpose of the General Data Protection Regulations 2018, the data controller is Excellis Europe also trading as 3C Excellis Europe.

 This policy only applies to our website and includes an overview of offline data security as well.
 If you leave our site via a link or otherwise, you will be subject to the policy of that website provider.
 We have no control over that policy or the terms of the website and you should check their policy before continuing to access the site.

 We may collect and process the following data about you:

 - Information that you provide by filling in contact forms, mailing list sign-ups and download of white papers on our site excellishealth.eu (our site).
 This information will be stored securely and data can be removed upon request by emailing firstname.lastname@example.org.

 - If you contact us, we may keep a record of that correspondence.

 - We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.